kevinsea/Insight-Wiki-Stage/Transactions.md

 ## Using OpenWithTransaction ##

-I hate code, so when I saw this, I set out to eliminate the code.
+I hate code, so when I saw this, I set out to eliminate the extra bits.
 Calling OpenWithTransaction will open the connection AND start a transaction.
 It will also automatically pass the transaction to all of your database calls.

 	using (var c = connectionString.OpenWithTransaction())
 	{